trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 to ``true`` and use IAM Roles for EC2 to govern access to S3.
 If this is the case, your EC2 instances need to be assigned an IAM Role which grants appropriate access to the data stored in the S3 bucket(s) you wish to use.
-It's also possible to configure an IAM role with ``hive.s3.iam-role`` that is used for accessing any S3 bucket.
+It is also possible to configure an IAM role with ``hive.s3.iam-role`` that is used for accessing any S3 bucket.
 This is much cleaner than setting AWS access and secret keys in the ``hive.s3.aws-access-key`` and ``hive.s3.aws-secret-key`` settings, and also allows EC2 to automatically